MikkelHegn/SFHumio/README.md

 ![sum() timechart](images/sum-timechart.png)

-Notice the `Properties.UserSessions'.
+Notice the `Properties.UserSessions`.
 This is a structured part of the Serilog log line that allows for easy analysis.
+For any unstructured part of your log data that isn't turned into a property on your events overwise the parser, Humio allows for extracting the data using regular expressions which are then added as one or more fields to the events in question.
+This can

 // TODO: or want the days where we at some point had less than..

+Humio never rejects incoming logs, even logs it for some reason cannot parse.
+Doing the search `@error=* | groupBy(@error_msg)` will reveal any events that haven't been properly parsed and group them by reason.

 ## Repo Structure